VABVAT/cracked-code/README.md

 1. Code quality is poor and type-safety is not imposed.
 You are free to help.
 2. Many edge cases are not configured properly, you are free to help there as well.
 3. Usage can be tough for first-time user, I will upload usage docs and videos in the future
+4. Make sure you see the .env format and fill in required API fields